Fall Foliage

 Coopers Rock State Forest

-Coopers Rock State Forest offers fall color as far as the eye can see at the main overlook.
-Or hike the Raven’s Rock trail for about 1.5 miles to another overlook with amazing views and snap some vibrant panoramic photos.
+Take in the beauty of the Cheat River Canyon at Coopers Rock State Forest.
+The main overlook is just a short walk from the parking lot and offers fall color as far as the eye can see.
+Or hike the 1.5 mile Raven’s Rock Trail to another overlook with amazing views where you can snap some vibrant panoramic photos.

 Instagram-Worthy